Interface Journal

 February 6, 2023 | Filed under: Heavy Haul, Rail Maintenance, Wheel/Rail Interaction

-By Jeff Tuzik Railroads around the world have many standards for wheel and rail hardness, with varied combinations of interacting harder and softer materials.
-And while it is intuitively apparent that harder materials should wear less, last longer and generally provide a net benefit to a system, the details and …
+By Jeff Tuzik Railroads around the world have many standards for wheel and rail hardness, with varied theories regarding the interaction of harder and softer steels.
+And while it is intuitively apparent that harder materials should wear less, last longer and generally provide a net benefit to systemic resilience, the …

 Using Derailment Findings to Identify Derailment Risks

-November 15, 2022 | Filed under: Heavy Haul, Measurement Systems
+November 15, 2022 | Filed under: Gary Wolf, Heavy Haul, Measurement Systems

 Presenters at the 2022 Wheel/Rail Interaction conference looked at heat and track configuration issues as they relate to derailment potential in heavy-grade, high-tonnage territory.
 They also looked at the role of Operating parameters in derailment potential, and at the findings from 20 years of investigations into derailments.
 By Bob Tuzik …